Rupert Hughes papers

 Scope and Content

-The Rupert Hughes papers consists of 897 file folders of manuscripts; 219 books by or concerning Rupert Hughes; and 36 periodicals, 1895-1954, created by the novelist, biographer, screenwriter, and musicologist (1872-1956), These include subject files, typescripts, correspondence, published articles, and personal memorabilia.
+Collection consists of subject files, typescripts, correspondence, published articles and personal memorabilia of American novelist, biographer, screenwriter, and musicologist Rupert Hughes (1872-1956).
+Materials include 897 file folders of manuscripts; 219 books by or concerning Hughes; 36 periodicals.
+These include subject files, typescripts, correspondence, published articles, and personal memorabilia.
 Much of the material is heavily annotated or corrected, and several of the items are present in two or three versions.
 Also includes four large bundles of manuscripts and typescripts produced by Rupert Hughes in the writing of his major work "George Washington".
 The first three volumes were published, but the fourth remained unpublished.
 The first eight chapters of this fourth volume are present in this heavily revised typescript form.

 - Hughes, Rupert (Person)